isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   **Open Map Dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.

--  **Edit in Oxygen**: Select this option to edit the topic in the Editor of Oxygen connector plugin.
+-  **Edit in Oxygen**: Select this option to edit the selected file in the Oxygen connector plugin.
 The file is opened for editing.

     >[!NOTE]
     >